EaryChow/Blender-AgX-Resolve/README.md

 Purity Attenuation + RGB Rotation = Inset.

 ## Restore Purity
 Controls the general purity of the primary when processing is complete.
 Some colourimetries will yield values that are too strong, breaking the surface of the picture.
 To reduce purity, decrease value.
-For a complete round trip no operation, set to match the Attenuation Rate above.
+For a complete round trip no operation, set to match the Attenuation Rate above, or check the `Use Inverse of Inset for Outset` checkbox.

 ## Reverse RGB Rotation
 Partially reverse the RGB Rotation, but due to the per-channel mechanism, it intentionally won't actually cancel the hue flight, but leave some "shifts" in place, which is the whole point of the Hue Flight mechanism.

 ## Outset
 Restore Purity + Reverse RGB Rotation = Outset.

+## Use Inverse of Inset for Outset
+If checked, the Outset mechanism will use the inverse of the Inset mechanism.
+When checked, the outset parameters will lose effect.

 ## Contrast
 General contrasts of specified regions.